sathish-cs/Terraform_EKS_RDS/README.md

-# Infra Provsioning in AWS Cloud
+## Provsioning infra in AWS Cloud using Terraform

-This directory contains 3 different environments and using the same modules to provision resources.
+This repo contains 3 different environments and it creates bastion host to access EKS worker nodes.

+ * VPC
+ * Ec2 instance
+ * RDS
+ * EKS Cluster

 ## Prerequisite